Impact of the Rotation and Compactness of Progenitors on the Mass of Black Holes: Results

 Figure~\ref{fig:IMF} shows the mass function of compact objects for the three considered rotation speeds, for three metallicities ($Z=0.00003$ is not shown because it is almost indistinguishable from $Z=0.0003$) and for the three CCSN models.
 Note that the NS population is severely incomplete, because the minimum ZAMS mass currently available in the {\sc franec} tracks is $m_{\rm ZAMS}=13$ M$_\odot$.
 Smaller masses will be included in follow-up works.

 In general, the mass function of single BHs can be approximated with a power law, but the slope of the power law depends on metallicity, on rotation speed and on the assumed CCSN prescription.
-If we make a linear fit of $\log_{10}{\rm PDF}=d\,{}\log{}_{10} m_{\rm rem}+f$ across our models, we find a preferred value of $d\approx{}-0.5$, with a very large scatter.
+If we make a linear fit of $\log_{10}{\rm PDF}=\mathcal{D}\,{}\log{}_{10} m_{\rm rem}+\mathcal{G}$ across our models, we find a preferred value of $\mathcal{D}\approx{}-0.5$, with a very large scatter.
 Binary evolution can change this scaling dramatically and will be included in a follow-up study.

 The main differences among all the considered models are the number of NSs and the minimum mass of BHs.
-Because of the difference in the minimum ZAMS mass to form a BH (see Sections~\ref{sec:rotation} and \ref{sec:ccSN}), stars with $v=300$ km s$^{-1}$ and minimum mass $m_{\rm ZAMS}=13$ M$_\odot$ adopting a compactness-based CCSN criterion do not form NSs, regardless of their metallicity.
+Because of the difference in the minimum ZAMS mass to form a BH (see Sections~\ref{sec:rotation} and \ref{sec:ccSN}), stars with $v=300$~km~s$^{-1}$ and minimum mass $m_{\rm ZAMS}=13$ M$_\odot$ adopting a compactness-based CCSN criterion do not form NSs, regardless of their metallicity.
 For these extremely fast rotating models to produce NSs, we need to assume a significantly higher $\xi{}_{2.5}$ threshold.

-The minimum BH mass spans from $\sim{}4.5$ M$_\odot$ to $\sim{}15$ M$_\odot$, depending on the CCSN prescription (the compactness-based model with $f_{\rm H}=0.9$ produces significantly larger minimum BH masses at low-metallicity) and on metallicity (metal-rich populations tend to produce BHs with a smaller minimum BH mass).
-The maximum BH mass depends dramatically not only on metallicity, but also on rotation (BHs with mass $m_{\rm rem}>60$ M$_\odot$ form only from non-rotating models).
+The minimum BH mass spans from $\sim{}4.5$ M$_\odot$ to $\sim{}15$ M$_\odot$, depending on the CCSN prescription (the compactness-based model with $f_{\rm H}=0.9$ produces significantly larger minimum BH masses at low metallicity) and on metallicity (metal-rich populations tend to produce BHs with a smaller minimum BH mass).
+The maximum BH mass dramatically depends not only on metallicity, but also on rotation (BHs with mass $m_{\rm rem}\gtrsim{}60$~M$_\odot$ form only from non-rotating models).

 At solar metallicity, the three CCSNe models and the three rotation speeds produce very similar BH populations (almost identical in the case of the two compactness-based models).
 The reason is that stellar winds peel-off massive stars, regardless of their initial rotation velocity and of the assumed CCSN model.
 In contrast, at lower metallicities the differences between the three CCSN models become important.